tbroyer/blog.ltgt.net/_posts/2023-03-28-naming-things-is-hard-spa-edition.md

 This means that getting some HTML fragment from the network and putting it into the page with some form of `innerHTML` is **not** rendering.
 Conversely, getting some _virtual DOM_ as JSON for example and reconstructing the equivalent DOM from it **would** qualify as rendering.

-<aside role="doc-pullquote presentation" aria-hidden=true>Rendering is applying some form of templating to some data.</aside>
+{% pullquote "presentation" %}Rendering is applying some form of templating to some data.{% endpullquote %}

 Now that we've defined _what_ rendering is, let's see _where_ it can be done: basically at each and any stage of delivery: the origin server (SSR), edge (ESR), service-worker (SWSR), or client (CSR).